Sicilian-Style Pizza + a High-Altitude Version!

 This Sicilian-style pizza is based on my in-law’s traditional recipe for a pizza that’s easy, flavorful, and made in a pan for that thick, crisp crust!
 The pizza dough is foolproof, quick, and simple to mix up.
 And, I’m giving you my sea-level and high-altitude recipes so you can make it in the mountains or by the ocean!

 Last weekend, Marc and I said we weren’t going to do anything and then we did EVERYTHING.
-We floated the Truckee, discovered a new mead brewery in town, stayed up way too late every night talking to our friends and went to the Rib Cook-Off where I had big plans of eating ribs but actually just ate pulled pork mac and cheese and sat in the air conditioning at a brewery down the street (#noragrets).
+We floated the Truckee, discovered a new mead brewery in town, stayed up way too late talking to our friends and went to the Rib Cook-Off where I had big plans of eating ribs but actually just ate pulled pork mac and cheese and sat in the air conditioning at a brewery down the street.
 Then, on Sunday night, we ignored our piles of laundry and made homemade pizza instead.

-My husband’s family originates from the island of Sicily, and this recipe has been passed down for generations from Sicily to New York City to Vegas which is how it eventually got to me!
+I first learned how to make Sicilian pizza when I was in culinary school.
+But, this Sicilian pan pizza is absolutely *chef’s kiss*.
+This recipe has been passed down in my husband’s family for generations from Sicily to New York City to Vegas which is how it eventually got to me!
 So, while this is “Sicilian”, it’s actually more of an Americanized version.
-And, now that we live in Reno, I’ve also developed a high altitude pizza dough so we can all enjoy this recipe!
+And, now that we live in Reno, I’ve also developed a high altitude pizza dough so we can all enjoy this pizza!

 Pantry staple ingredients